-- FLU2.3.1 The design function of roads shall be maintained by coordinating land use, Level of Service standards, and the functional classification of roads.
-(Policy 3.6.1) - FLU2.3.2 The Future Land Use Map shall reflect a correlation between densities and intensities of development and capacity of the transportation system.
+- FLU2.3.1 The design function of roads shall be maintained by considering the safe, convenient access and mobility of all roadway users, incorporating context sensitive design that considers by coordinating-local development patterns and land use, Quality and Level of Service standards, and the functional classification of roads.
+(Policy 3.6.1) - FLU2.3.2 The Future Land Use Map shall reflect a correlation between densities and intensities of development and capacity and quality of service of the transportation system.
 (Policy 3.6.2) - FLU2.3.3 To maximize existing infrastructure and enhance mobility options, Orange County shall designate Alternative Mobility Areas, or AMAs (referred to in Florida Statutes as Transportation Concurrency Exception Areas) as identified in the Transportation Element.
 These efforts will be coordinated in conjunction with the County's Capital Improvements Element.
-Part of this effort will include adoption and implementation of long-term strategies to support and fund mobility enhancements within designated areas. - FLU2.3.4 Widening of roads shall not be the sole reason to allow increased land use intensity.
-(Policy 3.6.3) - FLU2.3.5 The planning, design and construction of road widening extension projects shall be sensitive to adjoining residential areas.
+Part of this effort will include adoption and implementation of long-term strategies to support and fund mobility enhancements within designated areas. - FLU2.3.4 The Wwidening of roadways shall not be the sole reason to allow increased land use intensity.
+(Policy 3.6.3) - FLU2.3.5 The planning, design, and construction of road widening extension projects shall be sensitive to adjoining residential areas.
 The County will seek public involvement to determine measures to mitigate adverse impacts to established neighborhoods.
+(Policy 3.6.3-r)

+- FLU2.3.6

-(Policy 3.6.3-r) - FLU2.3.6 The County shall consider the following criteria when evaluating, on a case-by-case basis, whether conversion of residential use to non-residential use may be permitted: - 1.
-There has been a significant change in area land use character; - 2.
-The adjacent road satisfies one or more of the following: is a major street, as identified in the Land Development Code; provides access to an existing mix of residential and non-residential uses; or will support a compatible mix of uses based on existing conditions; - 3.
-The site satisfies one or more of the following: is adjacent to commercial or office uses that are consistent with the Comprehensive Plan and Land Development Code; adjoins an intersection of two streets; or adjoins wetlands, stormwater facilities or other features that serve to buffer the use from adjacent residential uses; - 4.
-Sufficient land area is available to support the land use intensity increase, such as the need for parking, stormwater retention, on-site maneuvering, and meeting minimum site and building standards of the requested zoning district; - 5.
-The converted use shall be compatible with adjacent land use; - 6.
-The conversion would provide a commercial or office use that has the potential to serve the neighborhood in which it is located; - 7.
+RESERVED.
+The County shall consider the following criteria when evaluating, on a case-by-case basis, whether conversion of residential use to non-residential use may be permitted: - 1.-There has been a significant change in area land use character: - The adjacent road satisfies one or more of the following: is a major street, as identified in the Land Development Code; provides access to an existing mix of residential and non-residential uses; or will support a compatible mix of uses based on existing conditions; - 3.
+The site satisfies one or more of the following: is adjacent to commercial or office uses that are consistent with the Comprehensive Plan and Land Development Code; adjoins an intersection of two streets; or adjoins wetlands, stormwater facilities or other features that serve to buffer the use from adjacent residential uses; - 4.-Sufficient land area is available to support the land use intensity increase, such as the need for parking, stormwater retention, on site maneuvering, and meeting minimum site and building standards of the requested zoning district; - 5.-The converted use shall be compatible with adjacent land use; - 6.-The conversion would provide a commercial or office use that has the potential to serve the neighborhood in which it is located; - 7.
 Outside traffic resulting from the converted use would not adversely affect the residential neighborhood; - 8.
-All other applicable policies detailed for non-residential use shall be met; and - 9.
-A mix of uses shall be encouraged.
+All other applicable policies detailed for non-residential use shall be met; and - A mix of uses shall be encouraged.
 Office use, in a residential scale and character, may be considered to be a transitional use between commercial and residential uses.
 (Policy 3.6.5-r; Amended 6/12, Ord.
-2012-14) - FLU2.3.7 Access management controls, including but not limited to joint driveways, frontage roads and cross-access agreements along collector and arterial roadways, shall be
+2012-14)